kevin-powell/navbar-change-on-scroll/README.md

 Once they are installed, in the command line, first type in `npm install`.

-When the installation is finished, type "gulp watch" to get started.
+When the installation is finished, type `gulp watch` to get started.